 Indeed it seems the common thread running through all our conversations—with Yue, Boey, Lui, Gifford, Felder, Foster, Brehm—is that the culture is there, but that you have to look beneath the surface to find it.

 “In Singapore, you have to search for that culture with open eyes and an open heart,” Gifford tells us, “but without trying to put an expectation of a previous world view onto this place.
 I can’t say that the culture I want is European art or theater, because if I define culture like that I’m not going to find it here.”

 What you will find is martial arts, and dragon boat racing, and tai chi.
 You’ll find an incredibly strong Muslim, Buddhist and Hindu community.
 Chinese dumpling festivals and grand bazaars during Ramadan for Muslims to break their fast.
-You’ll wake up to toast with coconut and custard jam—a legacy of the British occupation—and end the day with an Indian dal, or traditional Hokkien Mee, or pork dumplings with a side of Chinese kitsch.
+You’ll wake up to breakfast or brunch of toast with coconut and custard jam—a legacy of the British occupation—and end the day with wagyu, Indian dal, sushi, peking duck, dim sum, Thai, Korean, Italian, Spanish, Mediterranean, or pork dumplings at a Chinese restaurant with a side of vintage kitsch.

 “The culture exists, but it’s expressed at a community level,” says Brehm.
 “To get that level of depth here, you have to be invited.
 When you do get there, it’s magical—there’s so much to learn, see, hear and experience—but you have to befriend the country.”

 Which is exactly what we intend to do.